AnzeMarinko/Civilizacije/README.md

 for logarithmic or linear scale histograms and moments
 * `hists.txt` and `lin-hists.txt` with all linearly or logarithmically
 collected histograms for each of parameters
-* `moments.txt` and `lin-moments.txt` with all linearly or logarithmically
-collected histograms transformed to moment space for each of parameters
-* `invalid-parameters.txt` is list of parameters that gave invalid input data (more than 5 % of probability grater than 10^15 years)

-Moments are central mathematical moments.
-First moment is mean and second moment is variance.
-We can make histograms in linear or logarithmic scale.

 ## Data comparison: Drawing of selected distributions